Kayli/logspub/philosophy/philosophy-people.md

 - space of communicative discourse: the only place where we reach agreement

+## gilles deleuze 1925-95

+- french poststructuralist and postmodernist

+- philosophy is an art of creating concepts
+  - philosopher and concept is like woodworker and wood
+  - its a process of creation rather than discovery

+- assemblage
+  - is a whole made up of heterogeneous parts that function together
+  - characterized by its ability to form connections and produce new realities

+- rhizomatic structures
+  - are non-hierarchical, decentralized, and interconnected
+  - can be entered at any point and do not follow a linear path
+  - emphasize multiplicity, diversity, and connectivity

 ## joseph margolis 1924-2021

 - cognition and the world are symbiotic (no access to things in themselves)
   - worlded language and languaged world

-- no universal bivalence (certain statements are either true or false)
+- no universal bivalence (certain statements are neither true or false)
   - bivalence claim is applicable in some areas (math), but may not be in others (history)
   - often it is perfectly reasonable to relax bivalence requirement
     - as our judjements are not detachable from evidence
   - truth is relative to fields of evidence
     - historical, esthetical or art judgements
     - allows multiple objective but incompatible interpretations

 - turning to pragmatic biological grounds
   - human inquiry develops out of the biological and precognitive interaction between organism and environment